igniterealtime/Smack/README.md

 About
 -----

-[Smack] is an Open Source, cross-platform, easy to use Java XMPP client library.
+[Smack] is an open source, cross-platform, easy to use, Java XMPP client library.

-[Smack] is an Open Source [XMPP (Jabber)] client library for instant messaging and presence.
 A pure Java library, it can be embedded into your applications to create anything from a full XMPP client to simple XMPP integrations such as sending notification messages and presence-enabling devices.
+Smack and XMPP allows you to easily exchange data, in various ways e.g. fire-and-forget, publish-subscribe, between human and non-human endpoints.

 Confused?
 Have a look at the [Overview](documentation/overview.md).